-Council Ad Hoc Committees shall be subject to the following procedural rules:
+Council Ad Hoc Committees and the Committee of theas a Whole shall be subject to the following procedural rules:

 A. Definition of Ad Hoc Committee

 An Ad Hoc Committee is a temporary advisory committee composed solely of less than a quorum of members of the Council or any Council Standing Committee.
 The work of an Ad Hoc Committee has a limited or single purpose.
 An Ad Hoc committee is not intended to be perpetual but rather to be dissolved in a finite period time, once its specific task is completed.
 By contrast, a Standing Committee has continuing subject matter jurisdiction over a variety of related topics.